zed-industries/zed/docs/src/adding-new-languages.md

 # Adding New Languages to Zed

-TBD: Explain all the steps necessary to add a language to Zed:
+TBD: Explain all the steps necessary to add a language extensions to Zed

-- Link to explanation of how extensions download and install
-- Link to tree sitter in Zed
+TBD: Document extension.toml syntax

 ## LSP